 Dr. Jolene Malavasic received her Ph.D. from Syracuse University in 2007.
-As a part of her doctoral work in Syracuse Jolene was an assistant in the reading clinic, taught secondary literacy courses, and supervised student teachers in the secondary English Education program.
 Prior to coming to Albany, Jolene worked as an Assistant Professor in the Literacy Department at SUNY Cortland and for the Baldwinsville School District as a middle school reading specialist.
-While in Baldwinsville Jolene was awarded a teacher as researcher grant from the International Reading Association for her project titled: “Effective Ingredients for Academic Intervention,” a program she developed to provide intensive push-in and pull-out services for struggling adolescent literacy learners.
+She teaches courses across all programs in the Department of Literacy Teaching and Learning.

 Her research interests include adolescent social networks and identity on in and out-of-school literacy.
 Her current research explores how relationships among teachers and adolescent students working in collaborative spaces inform students' understanding, use, and creation of multimodal literacy practices.
 She is the author of Collaborative Learning Communities in Middle School Literacy Education.